 There really is no better way to see the surrounds of Launceston than to make your way to the Tamar Valley and explore the northern wine region.
 Allow yourself a day to hop from vineyard to vineyard, join a full day wine tour or book yourself a seat on one of the Tamar River cruises.

-Strathlyn is perhaps the most charming vineyard, followed by my most memorable favourites: Goaty Hill Wines, Dalrymple Estate and Pipers Brook Vineyard.
+Strathlyn is perhaps the most charming vineyard.
+This is closely followed by Goaty Hill Wines, Dalrymple Estate and Pipers Brook Vineyard.

 Josef Chromy Wines is one of Launceston’s most scenic vineyards, though you won’t find it along the usual wine route, instead needing to travel to the other side of town to Relbia to visit the Cellar Door.
 Should you happen to go out of your way, the

-For a healthy but hearty brunch in Launceston you really can’t beat Cuccina who by far serve up the best eggs in town.
+For a healthy but hearty brunch in Launceston, you really can’t beat Cuccina who serve up some of the best eggs in town.
+There will be a wait on weekends as this is the local’s favourite for a slow Sunday morning.

 Location: 57 Frederick St, Launceston TAS 7250